UCL-CCS/HemePure/README.md

 Execution should occur with: `mpirun -np xx <HemePure binary> -in input.xml -out results`, ensure that you are running with enough MPI ranks to satisfy HEMELB_READING_GROUP_SIZE + 1 (by default, at least 3 ranks). (`mpirun` may need to be replaced with an alternative call based on machine settings).
 Note that the simulation will not proceed if a `results` folder with the same name already exists in the run directory - delete the existing folder, or specify a new folder in which to store results, prior to execution.

 Two simple examples are included:
-* [Pipe](case/pipe): pressure-driven flow in a pipe.
+* [Pipe](cases/pipe): pressure-driven flow in a pipe.
 * [Bifurcation](cases/bifurcation): pressure-driven flow in a Y-bifurcation (provided at two resolutions).

 Further examples provide extra input domains or illustrate extra functionality:
-* Data extraction
-* Checkpointing
+* Data extraction - see [this](cases/pipe/input_DataOutput.xml) input script in the Pipe example, this script also highlights the use of steady-state convergence criterion to halt a simulation
+* Checkpointing - see [here]/(cases/checkpointingExample) for how to write, and restart from, a checkpoint file
-* Elastic walls
+* Elastic walls - see [here]/(cases/elasticWallsExample) - for running a simulation with elastic walls enabled
+* Colloids - see [here]/(cases/colloidsExample) for running a simulation with colloidal tracer particles within the flow
 * LES and sponge layer outlets
 * Windkessel outlets

 ## DEVELOPMENT #
-A few parts of the code are under heavy development.
+A few parts of the code are under ongoing development.

 <!--
 Although the current version of ALL has been fully incorporated, ALL itself is undergoing development.
 As a result, it is likely that the implementation in `src/geometry/decomposition/BasicDecomposition.cc` (in the function `BasicDecomposition::DecomposeBlock()`) will need to be modified.
 Once development is complete, ALL should be enabled through cmake.
 After rotation of the geometry (necessary for ALL decomposition), HemeLB and ALL interact through